ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

       *CAPE/CIN Difference Plot at f006*

-At the 6th forecast hour, both ``test_expt`` and ``control`` plots are forecasting higher CAPE values overall and higher CAPE values to the southwest of Indianapolis than to the northeast.
-This makes sense because the storm was passing from west to east.
-However, the difference plot shows that the ``control`` forecast is predicting higher CAPE values primarily to the southwest of Indianapolis, whereas ``test_expt`` is projecting a rise in CAPE values throughout the region.
-The blue region of the plot indicates where ``control`` predictions are lower than the ``test_expt`` predictions; the red/orange region shows places where ``control`` predicts significantly higher CAPE values than ``test_expt`` does.
+At the 12th forecast hour, the ``control`` plot suggests that CAPE is decreasing overall. ``test_expt``, however, shows that several areas of high CAPE remain, particularly to the east.
+The blue areas of the difference plot indicate that ``test_expt`` is predicting higher CAPE than ``control`` everywhere but in the center of the plot.

 .. figure:: _static/plots/sfcape_diff_regional_f012.png
       :width: 1200
       :align: center

       *CAPE/CIN Difference Plot at f012*

-At the 12th forecast hour, the ``control`` plot suggests that CAPE is decreasing overall. ``test_expt``, however, shows that several areas of high CAPE remain, particularly to the east.
-The blue areas of the difference plot indicate that ``test_expt`` is predicting higher CAPE than ``control`` everywhere but in the center of the plot.

 Try It!
 ----------